Project Porchlight

 • Event Starter Kit

-Invitation cards, event templates, and a neighborhood contact tracker so organizing is simple.
+Invitation cards, templates, and a neighborhood contact tracker.

 • Small Grants

-Access to funding to help offset the cost of block events.
+Funding to help offset the cost of Block Events.

 Starting in Lindon

-By joining now, you help lay the foundation for a stronger Lindon.
+By joining now, you help lay the foundation for a more connected Lindon.

 Lindon neighborhood